 Even before the debut of smartphones, children and adolescents were spending a significant amount of time watching television and playing video games.
 Today, technology has enabled constant connection through texting, social media, and other online activities—and may be causing young people to make unhealthy choices.

-In 1985, a research study at Harvard University first identified a connection between TV watching and obesity in children and adolescents.
+In 1985, a research study at Harvard University first identified a connection between TV watching and obesity in children and adolescents2.
 Since then, multiple studies have corroborated Harvard’s findings.
-The risk of childhood obesity increases as the number of hours television watching increases.† Health education specialists agree that excessive screen time on all digital media creates unhealthy habits in several ways:
+According to the Official Journal of the American Academy of Pediatrics, “Current evidence suggests that screen media exposure leads to obesity in children and adolescents through increased eating while viewing; exposure to high-calorie, low-nutrient food and beverage marketing that influences children’s preferences, purchase requests, consumption habits; and reduced sleep duration.”3 Health education specialists agree that excessive screen time on all digital media creates unhealthy habits in several ways:

 Lack of physical exercise—Time spent in front of a digital screen—whether it’s a 52-inch flat-screen TV, a tablet, or a smartphone—is usually sedentary.
 Spending so much time sitting leaves very little time for younger children to run around and play, or for older children and adolescents to participate in exercise programs or general physical activity.